Where to Ski and Snowboard in the Northeast

 200 Route 94, Vernon

-Features 44 trails, mostly beginner and intermediate, and a large terrain park.
+Features 43 trails, mostly beginner and intermediate, and a large terrain park.
 Private lessons available.
 Night skiing and snow tubing for kids ages 5 and older who are at least 42 inches tall.
-Kids Camp on half-day school days and racing programs two days a week.
+Offers a racing program for kids ages 7 and older.
 Approximately 50 miles from Manhattan.

 RELATED: The Best Sledding Spots in Your Area

 Boasts 47 trails (18 night skiing trails), most for intermediate to advanced skill levels, and a terrain park.
 Ski lessons for ages 3 and older; snowboarding lessons for ages 8 and older.
 Kids’ clubs for ages 6 and older.
 Snow tubing for children at least 42 inches tall.
 Children’s Center offers child care for ages 2-5.
 Saturday nights are Family Nights, with discounted lift tickets, rentals, and lessons.

 Has 24 trails and three terrain parks.
 Private and group ski lessons for ages 4 and older; snowboard lessons for ages 7 and older.
 Night skiing and tubing are also offered (parents must sign Release from Liability form). $10 lift tickets and tubing on Thursday nights.

 Features 45 trails, three terrain parks, nine lifts, and night skiing.
 KidsRule program features lessons for kids ages 3-14.
 The Cub's Den daycare is available for children ages 6 months and older.
 Mountain Coaster and Soaring Eagle Zip ride is available for non-skiers and riders on weekends and holidays, weather permitting.